wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 - A pulse wave output
 - A sub square wave output

 Each waveshape is nominally 10v peak-to-peak.
-You can read more about the sound of each waveshape in the [waveshape](#waveshape) section.
+You can read more about the sound of each waveshape in the [waveshapes](#waveshapes) section.

 Each oscillator also has a waveshape mixer that contains level knobs for each waveshape and a mix output:

 ![Mixer knobs and mixer output highlighted](images/mixer.png)

-The [waveshape](#waveshape) section also shows how mixing the waveshapes affects the waveshape and sound.
+The [waveshapes](#waveshapes) section also shows how mixing the waveshapes affects the waveshape and sound.

 There is also a combined output that mixes the output from both oscillators mixer together.
 It has a crossfader knob to determine which oscillator is more prominent in the mix: